flaviocarmo/Leaflet.zoominfo/README.md

 ## Description
 A leaflet zoomcontrol plugin with map zoom level information.

-It is a forked/modified code from the nice Leaflet.zoomslider [https://github.com/kartena/Leaflet.zoomslider].
+It is a forked/modified code from the nice [Leaflet.zoomslider](https://github.com/kartena/Leaflet.zoomslider).

 ## Requirements